-On December 20, 2018, the Council of the European Union (EU Council of Ministers) voted on targets for CO₂ reductions for heavy commercial vehicles and supported a reduction of 20 percent by 2025 and of at least 35 percent by 2030 (the reference year being 2019).
+On December 20, 2018, the Council of the European Union (EU Council of Ministers) voted on targets for CO₂ reductions for heavy commercial vehicles and supported a reduction of 15 percent by 2025 and of 30 percent by 2030 (the reference year being 2019).
 This equals a continuous yearly CO₂ and fuel consumption reduction of triple to quadruple the amount that has so far been possible to achieve.

-These targets go far beyond what is technically and economically feasible during the available time periods.
-And they set the wrong priorities for further reducing trucks’ CO₂ emissions.
-If these targets are set, manufacturers and customers will incur enormous expenses and enormous fines will be imposed on truck manufacturers in the case of non-achievement.
+Both targets go far beyond what is technically feasible and economically reasonable during the available time periods.
+If these targets are set, manufacturers and customers will incur enormous expenses and technological challenges and enormous fines will be imposed on truck manufacturers in the case of non-achievement.
 This would adversely affect investment and thus jeopardize the future viability of the entire industry.

 So this is a very important decision for the future of our industry and therefore for the jobs at our truck plants in Germany.